COVID-19 cases in U.S. triple over 2 weeks as misinformation persists

 De Blasio’s order will not apply to teachers, police officers and other city employees, but it’s part of the city’s intense focus on vaccinations amid an increase in delta variant infections.

 The number of vaccine doses being given out daily in the city has dropped to less than 18,000, down from a peak of more than 100,000 in early April.
-About 65 percent of all adults are fully vaccinated, but the inoculation rate is around 25 percent among Black adults under age 45.
-About 45 percent of the workforce in the city’s public hospital system is Black.
+About 65 percent of all adults are fully vaccinated, compared with about 60 percent of public hospital system staffers, said system leader Dr. Mitchell Katz.

 Meanwhile, caseloads have been rising in the city for weeks, and health officials say the variant makes up about 7 in 10 cases they sequence.